Will Indexers (And ETFs) Falter In 2015?

 Case in point, hedge funds have had another rough year with the separation between the “haves” and the “have nots” becoming even more prominent.
 A recent Wall Street Journal article noted that the average hedge fund has risen just 3.5% this year through the start of December.
 Some have done exceedingly well and others have had concentrated positions in areas that virtually fell apart.

-As a result of this institutional underperformance, psychological pressures to perform are causing big to chase the major indices higher.
+As a result of this institutional underperformance, psychological pressures to perform are causing big money to chase the major indices higher.
 No one wants to get left behind, so everyone is buying the SPDR S&P 500 ETF (SPY) or some equivalent.

 SPY is up nearly 15% this year and has continued to persevere in the face of adversity.
 Just last week, investors poured $37 billion into U.S.-based stock funds despite the fact that they are trading at lofty valuations.
 According to ETF.com, SPY alone has garnered almost $24 billion in new assets this year.
 That's a massive inflow as the both and institutional investors look to put money to work before we roll over into 2015.